 - Avoid concurrent NSAID: risk of acute kidney injury.

-- Potassium supplements must NOT normally be given with: potassium sparing diuretics, aldosterone antagonists, in the presence of renal failure, with ACE inhibitors or with angiotensin-II receptor antagonists, due to the danger of hyperkalaemia.
+- Potassium supplements should not (unless under close supervision and monitoring) be given with: potassium sparing diuretics, aldosterone antagonists, in the presence of renal failure, with ACE inhibitors or with angiotensin-II receptor antagonists, due to the danger of hyperkalaemia.